-Check that the wires are connected securely by tugging on them.
+Check that the wires are connected appropriately by tugging on them.
 Secure them using the screw terminals and a flat head screwdriver if they're loose or disconnected.

-If you're unable to get the tinned wire ends to clamp inside the connector securely, then consider snipping the wires ends off and removing some more of the wire insulation to reveal a stranded length of wire.
-Clamping the stranded cable down tightly inside the term
+For the DC power connector, if you're unable to get the tinned wire ends to clamp inside the connector securely then consider snipping the wires ends off and removing some more of the wire insulation to reveal a stranded length of wire.
+Once exposed, stick the wire back into the connector and clamp down onto the stranded cable tightly.